-Advanced packaging technologies are everywhere, and at Yole Group, we make sure, through a wide range of technology, market, reverse engineering and costing analyses to provide you with a relevant and valuable understanding of this world.
+Advanced packaging technologies are everywhere, and at Yole Group, we provide you with a relevant and valuable understanding of this arena through a wide range of technology, market, reverse engineering and costing analyses.

 Growth momentum in semiconductor packaging is not about to wane.
 At Yole Group, we estimate the market will be worth over $100 billion by the next five years!
 A strong push in semiconductor advanced packaging development, led by industry giants like TSMC, Intel and Samsung, are driving this growth.

 Semiconductor packaging, especially advanced packaging one, is moving from package integration to substrate level integration, to fulfill the needs of Original Equipment Manufacturers (OEM) and device makers.
 This has given the likes of the industry giants the ability to flex their muscles in the advanced packaging segment, in parallel to investments from Outsourced Semiconductor Assembly and Test (OSAT) like ASE, Amkor and JCET.
 All these players have emerged as the key innovators in new technologies.
 Because of the high resource requirement (in both CAPEX and skilled labor), innovation in packaging technology will be led by these major players.